 - Heat ¼ cup oil in a saute pan over medium heat.
 Cook the chicken until golden brown, about 3-4 minutes.
 Flip and cook on the other side until the juices run clear.
 Remove the chicken from the pan and keep warm.

-- Wipe the pan clean and heat 1 tbsp oil.
+- Wipe the pan clean and heat 1 tablespoon oil.
 Add the brussels sprouts and cook until charred, about 4-5 minutes.
-Add 1 tsp garlic and saute another minute.
-Season with salt, pepper, and ½ tsp red pepper flakes.
+Add 1 teaspoon garlic and saute another minute.
+Season with salt, pepper, and ½ teaspoon red pepper flakes.
 Remove brussels sprouts from the pan and set them aside.

 - Bring a pot of salted water to a boil over high heat.
 Cook the spaghetti until al dente, about 8 minutes.
 Drain, reserving ¼ cup of the cooking water.

-- Meanwhile, melt 2 tbsp in the same pan and lay the lemon slices in an even layer.
+- Meanwhile, melt 2 tablespoon in the same pan and lay the lemon slices in an even layer.
 Cook until caramelized, about 2 minutes.
 Flip and brown on the other side.
-Add 1 tbsp garlic and saute until browned, about 30 seconds.
+Add 1 tablespoon garlic and saute until browned, about 30 seconds.